buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Resources/windows_setup.md

 Solana has a super nice CLI that's going to be helpful later when we want to test the programs we write.

 Again, the installation steps are pretty straight forward [here](https://docs.solana.com/cli/install-solana-cli-tools#use-solanas-install-tool).
-There are clear steps for getting the Solana CLI installed for Windows.
+There are clear steps for getting the Solana CLI installed for Linux.

 **Don't** worry about upgrading to the latest version of Solana.